The School of Extended and International Education Offers University Credit for Professionals

-- For each hour of class time, .1 CEU is granted.
-For example, a 3-hour workshop would yield .3 CEUs, a 10-hour session would grant 1 CEU.
+- According to ANSI/IACET standards, for each hour of class time, .1 (1/10th) CEU is granted.
+By this calculation, a 10-hour session would grant 1 CEU and a 3-hour workshop would yield .3 CEUs.

 - A decimal fractional part of a CEU may be awarded when appropriate.
 For example, a workshop that meets for 11 hours is eligible to grant 1.1 CEU.